 Less Than Significant Impact.
 According to the U.S. Environmental Protection Agency, the burning of fossil fuels, along with deforestation, has caused the concentrations of heat-trapping greenhouse gasses (GHGs) to increase significantly in the earth's atmosphere (U.S. Environmental Protection Agency 2012).
 The increase in GHGs results in global warming, as more heat is trapped in the atmosphere.
-The updated Housing Element Update would not, in itself, produce environmental impacts.
-The Housing Element Update identifies sites that can accommodate the City's RHNA allocation of 1,253 new housing units through 2020.
-The potential impacts related to GHG emissions and global warming for any specific future residential projects may be assessed for above moderate income housing at the time the projects are actually proposed.
+The 2020-2029 Housing Element would not, in itself, produce environmental impacts.
+The Housing Element update identifies sites that can accommodate the City's RHNA of 1,319 new housing units through 2029.
+The potential impacts related to GHG emissions and global warming for any specific future residential projects may be assessed at the time the projects are actually proposed.
 Mitigation measures would then be adopted as necessary, in conformance with CEQA.
-Sites identified for very low, low and moderate income housing are allowed by right, however, will be required to conform to General Plan policies and Municipal Code regulations for residential developments.
+Many sites identified for very low- and low-income housing are allowed by-right, however, will be required to conform to General Plan policies and PMC regulations for residential developments.
 Many of the residential projects that will be developed to meet the RHNA requirement are anticipated to be located near community services, where pedestrian and transit-oriented development is encouraged.
 Such development may reduce the number of new vehicle trips typically associated with residential projects and, thus, would help to reduce GHG production resulting from the combustion of fossil fuels for transportation purposes.
 Adherence to such requirements will reduce potential impacts associated greenhouse gas emissions to less than a significant level.
 No mitigation measures are required.
+No conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases is anticipated or proposed.

-See response VIII.a. above
+No Impact.
+See response VIII.a. above.

 HAZARDS AND HAZARDOUS MATERIALS:

 Less Than Significant Impact.
-The 2013-2020 Housing Element update identifies an assigned growth need of 1,253 housing units for development from January 1, 2010 through December 31, 2020.
+The 2020-2029 Housing Element identifies adequate sites in areas already designated for residential and mixed-use use to meet the City's RHNA.
+The project will not result in the approval of any physical improvements and does not propose any changes to the General Plan Community Development Element, to a base designation, or to any physical development standards.
+Though it proposes neither specific development projects nor changes in base zoning, the Housing Element Update identifies opportunity sites that are feasible for development.
+The 2020-2029 Housing Element could indirectly result in residential development and improvement, the development would occur in residential and mixed-use areas of the City already designated in the General Plan for housing.
+Therefore, development within these sites and their associated impacts have already been accounted for in association with the adopted General Plan or Specific Plan.
+In addition, any future development projects supported by the 2020-2029 Housing Element would be evaluated at the project proposal stage and subject to the state, regional, and local plans, and the policies therein.
+The 2020-2029 Housing Element identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
 Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
-The potential release of hazardous materials is an ongoing condition that is regulated by Federal, State and local regulations.
+The potential release of hazardous materials is an ongoing condition that is regulated by federal, state and local regulations.
 This condition will exist with or without the project.
 The development of residential units will take place on undeveloped or underutilized land.
 Incidental amounts of hazardous materials may be utilized during the construction and/or occupation of new residential units.
 In addition, it is anticipated that the nature and quantity of hazardous materials utilized will be typical of those of residential uses and would not be significant.